ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 requiring a conjunction of attestation types could decrease the overall anonymity set size.
-For example, the number of Clients that have solved a CAPTCHA in the past day, have a valid account, and are running on a trusted device is lesser thant he number of Clients that have solved a CAPTCHA in the past day.
+For example, the number of Clients that have solved a CAPTCHA in the past day, have a valid account, and are running on a trusted device is lesser than the number of Clients that have solved a CAPTCHA in the past day.
 Attesters should not admit attestation types that result in small anonymity sets.